Keto Condensed Milk

 The important thing when cooking this down is to cook it long enough to coat the back of a spoon.
 You should be able to run your finger down the back of the spoon and see a line.

-I made a dairy free version of this for my Keto Coconut Cream Pie.
+- Dairy Free – I made a dairy free version of this using coconut milk for my Keto Coconut Cream Pie.
 Head over there to find the dairy-free version!

 Need a few ideas on how to use this?
-Drizzle over fruit, stir into coffee, or make one of these delicious keto friendly desserts:
+Drizzle over fruit, stir into coffee, or make one of these delicious Keto Condensed Milk is in so many delicious dessert recipes.
+We love both classic Magic Cookie Bars and

 The longer you cook the condensed milk the darker it gets.
 Keep going and it will be caramel!
 If your keto condensed milk looks brown instead of golden or yellow it is because you cooked it for too long.
 It will turn to a thicker caramel-like texture the longer it’s cooked, so keep that in mind.
 Once it’s a very light golden brown color and sticks to the spoon it’s done, you don’t need to keep cooking.

 Typically, homemade sweetened condensed milk is going to last 5-7 days.
 It does need to be refrigerated and in a sealed container.
-Look it over as you near the 7 day mark to ensure that it's still good and there are no signs of mold or spoilage.
+If it separates just warm it up a bit and give it a good stir.

 You can even freeze the condensed milk for up to 4 months!
 Again, keep it airtight and it’s great to have on hand when you want it.